ricardodeazambuja/ros2_quad_sim_python/README.md

 $ ros2 launch ros2_quad_sim_python launch_everything.launch.py --show-args
 ```

 If you still want to use the same container to save some memory, you need to take note of the containers name (it will be `ros2-` plus five random characters).
-Here is how to check the topics without launching a new container (the container's name in this caase is `ros2-8589d9bd2d`):
+Here is how to check the topics without launching a new container (the container's name in this case is `ros2-8589d9bd2d`):
 ```
 $ docker exec -t ros2-8589d9bd2d bash -i -c "ros2 topic list"
 ```